PlayStation 5: Additional accessories

-In August 2022, Sony began shipping another hardware revision for both the base and digital versions of the PS5, further reducing the weight.
-The Digital Edition now weighs 3.4 kg (compared to 3.9 kg for the launch version) and the base version weighs 3.9 kg (compared to 4.5 kg for the launch version).

-Future modifications could possibly include a detachable Blu-ray drive.
+PlayStation Portal

+PlayStation VR2

+Sony announced the PlayStation VR2 for the PlayStation 5 in January 2022.
+A successor to the PlayStation VR, the device consists of a headset featuring dual OLED panels capable of 4K resolution, HDR and 90/120 Hz refresh rates.
+It also includes two Sense controllers which have 14 embedded IR LEDs for tracking, and haptic feedback and adaptive triggers, similar to the DualSense controller included with the PlayStation 5.
+The headset features eye-tracking for foveated rendering and in-game features in select games.
+Additionally, the controllers includes finger touch detection, used to render the position of the thumb, index and middle fingers to show on in-game models.
+Unlike its predecessor, it does not require external cameras for it positioning; instead, it uses four cameras inside the headset to track the headset and controller's position, using only the headset's USB-C cable to connect to the console.

+The headset launched on February 22, 2023, for $549.99 in the United States, €599.99 in the EU, and £529.99 in the United Kingdom.
+Games available for the PS VR2 at launch included Horizon Call of the Mountain, Gran Turismo 7, and Resident Evil Village.
+The headset is not compatible with games released for the previous generation PS VR by default, requiring developers to update their games.
+The PlayStation VR2 released to positive reviews, but was later criticized for a lack of continued support.

 System software

-The PlayStation 5's redesigned user interface is characterized by Sony as "accessible and informative", providing real-time updates of friends' activities, available multiplayer activities, and single-player missions and rewards.
+The PlayStation 5's user interface is characterized by Sony as "accessible and informative", providing updates of friends' activities, available multiplayer activities, and single-player missions and rewards.
 Cerny stated "we don't want the player to have to boot the game, see what's up, boot the game, see what's up", so all of these options are "visible in the UI".
 Matt MacLaurin, the current vice president of UX design at PlayStation, described the redesigned user interface as a "very interesting evolution of the OS", and a "100 percent overhaul of the PS4 UI and some very different new concepts".
 MacLaurin stated that the UI is extremely fast with a new and robust visual language.

 Eurogamer said the user interface was conceived for responsiveness, improved accessibility, clarity, and simplicity.
 It is rendered in 4K resolution and high dynamic range.
 Users are greeted with a stylistic boot-up animation and a new login screen.
 The central design concepts and motifs introduced on the PS4 were redesigned into a new home screen user interface.
 The top of the screen has a row of applications, and two upper tabs to switch between showing games or media apps.
-Selecting a game directly reveals individual activities such as a specific level or multiplayer mode.
+Selecting a game reveals individual activities such as a specific level or multiplayer mode.
 PlayStation Store is no longer a standalone application and is now fully integrated into the home screen user interface.